taohuang-ubc/DSCI_522_GROUP_311/src/wine_quality_eda.md

 represents the quality score.
 A wine’s quality score is measured by sensors, which is score from 0 to 10, with 0 being the lowest and 10 being the highest.
 We will build a model to discover the relationship between the physicochemical measurements and quality score.
+There are 1599 observations in the data set, and 11 features.
+There are 0 observations with missing values in the data set.

 ## Partition the data set into training and test sets